KouroshKSH/ML-PedroDomingos-CSEP-546/AndrewNg-MachineLearningSpecialization/Supervised Machine Learning.md

 ## Optional Lab: Linear Regression with Scikit-Learn
 ### Introduction
 - This optional lab shows how to use a popular open source toolkit that implements linear regression.
-[Scikit learn](https://scikit-learn.org/stable/index.html) is a very widely used open source machine learning library that is used by many practitioners in many of the top [[Artificial Intelligence]], internet, [[Machine Learning]] companies in the world.
+[Scikit learn](https://scikit-learn.org/stable/index.html) is a very widely used open source machine learning library that is used by many practitioners in many of the top Artificial Intelligence, internet, Machine Learning companies in the world.
 - So if either now or in the future you are using machine learning in in your job there’s a very good chance you use tools like Scikit learn to train your models.

 ```python